Meg Whitman: Hewlett-Packard

-On November 21, 2017 it was announced Whitman was stepping down as the CEO of HPE, effective February 1, 2018, with HPE president Antonio Neri taking over as CEO.
+On November 21, 2017, it was announced Whitman was stepping down as the CEO of HPE, effective February 1, 2018, with HPE president Antonio Neri taking over as CEO.

 Quibi

 Whitman was CEO of Quibi, a short-form media content app designed for smartphones.
 In September 2020, just 5 months after its launch, Quibi was considering sale or acquisition with a valuation of $500 million, despite its $1.75 billion initial investment, having failed to meet subscriber targets.
-Coverage and analysis has blamed this failure on the concept itself, and failures of leadership from Whitman due to her lack of “experience in the industry of the company she is running.”
-The failure of the app was predicted by many in the Silicon Valley tech ecosystem, with one critic, Rob Enderle listing this as the most recent in Whitman's “repetitive failures” due to her “inability to take responsibility for mistakes, an inability to support subordinates, a focus on shifting blame, and a lack of subject matter expertise.”
+Coverage and analysis has blamed this failure on the concept itself, and failures of leadership from Whitman due to her lack of "experience in the industry of the company she is running."
+The failure of the app was predicted by many in the Silicon Valley tech ecosystem, with one critic, Rob Enderle listing this as the most recent in Whitman's "repetitive failures" due to her "inability to take responsibility for mistakes, an inability to support subordinates, a focus on shifting blame, and a lack of subject matter expertise."

 Boards

 Whitman also served on the board of directors of the eBay Foundation, Summit Public Schools, Procter & Gamble and DreamWorks SKG, until early 2009.
 She was appointed to the board of Goldman Sachs in October 2001 and then resigned in December 2002, amidst controversy that she had received shares in several public offerings managed by Goldman Sachs, although she denied any wrongdoing. (see Ties to Goldman Sachs for further detail).
 In March 2011, she was appointed to a part-time special adviser at venture capital firm Kleiner Perkins.

 She has also joined the boards of Zipcar and Teach for America, and re-joined the board of Procter & Gamble.
-Whitman has also been a member of the board at Survey Monkey.
+Whitman has also been a member of the board at SurveyMonkey.

+In March 2025, Whitman was appointed as a non-executive director of CoreWeave.